A Measurement of Proton, Deuteron, Triton and Alpha Particle Emission after Nuclear Muon Capture on Al, Si and Ti with the AlCap Experiment: Results

 \section{Results}

-Figure~\ref{fig:results} presents the unfolded, high-statistics spectra obtained in the AlCap experiment which correspond to the initial energy spectra of charged particles produced from the capture process.
+Figure~\ref{fig:results} presents the high-statistics, initial energy spectra of charged particles produced from the capture process in the AlCap experiment.
 This analysis did not use any theoretical assumption about their spectral shape.
-Unfolded spectra are only reported when at least 90\% of the energy response can be detected.
+Initial energy spectra are only reported when at least 90\% of the energy response can be detected.
 For example, the response of a proton emitted with $E_i=3$ MeV is mostly seen by the SiL detector (see Fig.~\ref{fig:analysis:unfold:tm}), while particles of smaller energy fall below the detector threshold and, thus, are not included in the figures.
 Accordingly, the valid range for unfolding depends on the particle type.
 The range for heavier particle spectra starts at higher energies but also extends to higher energies without punch through.
 However, due to detector saturation the deuteron and triton spectra are only valid up to 17 MeV.

-For the datasets where both detector packages were operated (for aluminum and titanium targets), the data were combined by adding the unfolded spectra as an inverse variance weighted average accounting for their different statistical and systematic errors.
-The bin-by-bin variation of the unfolded spectra largely follow the measured data (Fig.~\ref{fig:analysis:charged-particles-folded}), with additional scatter induced by the unfolding process.
+For the datasets where both detector packages were operated (for aluminum and titanium targets), the data were combined by adding the initial energy spectra as an inverse variance weighted average accounting for their different statistical and systematic errors.
+The bin-by-bin variation of the initial energy spectra largely follow the measured data (Fig.~\ref{fig:analysis:charged-particles-folded}), with additional scatter induced by the unfolding process.

 The main feature of all spectra is an exponential fall-off, which can be characterized by an evaporation spectrum $e^{-E/T}$ and is consistent with emission predominantly from the compound-nucleus as predicted by Lifshitz and Singer~\cite{Lifshitz:1980gi}.